 Storj vs. Filecoin: More Than Just Storage

-The Great Unbundling: Why Decentralised Storage Matters
+The Great Unbundling: Why Decentralized Storage Matters

 Two Visions, One Goal: The Philosophies of Storj and Filecoin